The use case for Firehose differs from REST and Sync APIs due to its key features:

 It is not guaranteed to return as many events as the value of the limit in a single response, even if additional data is available.

 Firehose API responses contain collections of events for a particular resource.

-Each event provides a current snapshot of data along with information regarding what has changed in this singular event and which user enacted the change.
+Each event provides a current snapshot of data along with information regarding what has changed in this singular event.

 A collection of objects the payload carries.